backstage/backstage/GOVERNANCE.md

 ## Inactivity

 It is important for contributors to be and stay active to set an example and show commitment to the project.
-Inactivity is harmful to the project as it may lead to unexpected delays, contributor attrition, and a lost of trust in the project.
+Inactivity is harmful to the project as it may lead to unexpected delays, contributor attrition, and a loss of trust in the project.

 Inactivity is measured by periods of no contributions for longer than: